florentrenaud/nbody6tt/README.md

 (B2) In the input file, set option KZ(14) to 9, and the RG(1:3) (initial position of the cluster in kpc) and VG(1:3) (initial velocity of the cluster in km/s) values, as you would do in the usual KZ(14)=3 mode.

-(B3) Make sure that your runing directory does NOT contains a file called 'tt.dat'.
+(B3) Make sure that your running directory does NOT contains a file called 'tt.dat'.
 If a 'tt.dat' file is found, the code will run in Mode A. Run the code: nbody6[.gpu] < input > output

 Note that setting KZ(14)=0 is not strictly equivalent to having KZ(14)=9 with a null potential, nor to KZ(14)=3 with the same potential and same orbit.
 This is because of a different behavior of the code (mainly for stripping escapers).
 To compare the evolution of a cluster in a given tidal field with that of an isolated cluster, it is safer to make both runs with KZ(14)=9.
 The no-tides 'ttgalaxy' function is: